awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-getting-started.md

 1. On the **Description** tab, check the **Status** row\.
 If it indicates that some of your instances are not in service, its probably because they are still in the registration process\.
 For more information, see [Troubleshoot a Classic Load Balancer: Instance registration](ts-elb-register-instance.md)\.

 1. After at least one of your EC2 instances is in service, you can test your load balancer\.
-Copy the string from **DNS name** \(for example, my\-load\-balancer\-1234567890\.us\-west\-2\.elb\.amazonaws\.com\) and paste it into the address field of an Internet\-connected web browser\.
+Copy the string from **DNS name** \(for example, my\-load\-balancer\-1234567890\.us\-west\-2\.elb\.amazonaws\.com\) and paste it into the address field of an internet\-connected web browser\.
 If your load balancer is working, you see the default page of your server\.

 ## Step 8: Delete your load balancer \(optional\)<a name="delete-load-balancer"></a>